alphagov/pay-tech-docs/source/documentation/before_you_switch_to_live.md

 page](https://payments.statuspage.io).
 Select __Subscribe to updates__ to get
 email notifications whenever GOV.UK Pay creates or updates an incident.

-When you sign up for GOV.UK Pay, the team will contact you with specific contact details.
+When you sign up for GOV.UK Pay, the team will give you emergency contact details.
 You can use these to reach the appropriate support team in case of an urgent problem.
 For example, if you suspect that fraudulent transactions are being made on your account.